 12- Crème brûlée torch and ramekins

 Give your Francophile foody friend the tools they need to re-create Crème brûlée, the classic French dessert with a wonderfully crunchy sugar top.
-The secret to getting that crispy caramelized sugar topping is the blow torch while serving the desert in cute little ramekins just make it look oh so elegant.
-You would be surprised at just how easy it is to make Crème brûlée.
+You might find it surprising just how easy it is to make Crème brûlée.
+The secret to getting that crispy caramelized sugar topping is the blow torch and don’t forget to serve this iconic desert in a white ramekin to add a touch of elegance.

 13- Raclette Table Top Grill

 When a friend invited our family to their house to “Manger la raclette”- Eat Raclette, I had no idea what to expect.
-I quickly learned, when someone in France says they’ll be serving raclette, they usually mean melted raclette cheese (which you melt yourself) using a raclette machine.
+I quickly learned, when someone in France says they’ll be serving raclette, they usually mean melted raclette cheese (which you melt yourself at the dinner table) using a raclette machine.

 Raclette grills would make a wonderful gift for someone who loves to entertain or wants a fun way to serve family dinners.
 Having said that, raclette cheese is hard to find outside of France so feel free to substitute with your favourite cheese.
 I have used Cheddar, Swiss, Gouda and even Parmesan and serve over grilled veggies and potatoes.
 Watch the video below to see how it’s done.

 A shower curtain might seem like a strange gift to give to someone but think about it—who doesn’t need a fresh new shower curtain every so often?
 So the next time you need to buy a gift for someone’s housewarming party, instead of getting them a potted plant that will eventually die, look for a French-inspired shower curtain.